sfominx/jsonator/README.rst

 * --diff: Don't write the files back, just output a diff for each file on stdout.

 * --color: Show colored diff.
 Only applies when `--diff` is given.

+* --sort-keys: Sort the output of dictionaries alphabetically by key.

 The module uses the ReturnCode enum to indicate the exit code of the formatting operation.
 The possible exit codes are: